IbrahimBioComp/dna_analysis/dna_analysis_explanation.md

 - **Function Calls:** The functions `count_nucleotides`, `reverse_complement`, and `gc_content` are called with the `example_dna_sequence` to perform the analysis.
 - **Print Results:** The results of the analysis are printed to the console.

-By running this code, you can analyze different DNA sequences to get the counts of each nucleotide, the reverse complement, and the GC content percentage.
+You can analyse different DNA sequences to get the counts of each nucleotide, the reverse complement, and the GC content percentage by running the codes above.